Shahbodshs/Loan-approval-prediction-Catboost/README.md

 ## Updates

-I'll add updates of the model here if any are committed.
+I'll add updates of the model here if any were made.